 My name is Sydney and I use she/her pronouns.
 I am a middle aged, white bodied, cisgender woman whose career has centered around reclaiming sensory awareness and a love of the body.
-I come from a family whose path has been shaped by many generations of white privilege in America, as well as mental illness, alcoholism, trauma and suicide.
+I come from a family whose path has been shaped by many generations of white privilege in the American South, as well as mental illness and traumatic losses through suicide.

-My life has been marked by contradictions.
 I got my undergraduate degree in Women’s Studies at Appalachian State, a very white environment, where I was fortunate to be assigned readings from radical black womanist writers.
-When I read Audre Lordes’ words, “As women, we have come to distrust that power which rises from our deepest and non-rational knowledge,” I knew that I wanted to find out what it means to live from my deepest knowings, rather than my conditioning.
+Reading Audre Lordes’ words, “As women, we have come to distrust that power which rises from our deepest and non-rational knowledge,” set me on a path to explore what it could mean to live from my deepest knowings, rather than my conditioning.

 I enjoy outdoor adventures with my husband and son, as well as meditating in nature and watching birds.
 I live in a rural community where I am nested in an extended family on land that has been in my husband’s family for many generations.
-This land rightfully belongs to the Cheraw people and is full of their arrowheads and pottery shards.
+This land rightfully belongs to the Cheraw people.

 In my career as a bodyworker and yoga teacher in Winston-Salem I work with the grief people feel about our culture’s loss of belonging to body, nature and community.
-18 Springs arose out of a desire to create a center for healers whose work was about mending our relationships with these things that really matter.
+18 Springs arose out of a desire to create a center for healers whose work was about mending these relationships.

 “When a system is far from equilibrium, small islands of coherence have the capacity to shift the entire system.” – Ilya Prigogine